SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 }
 ```

-This program will return a **compile time error** and even before that, the code will be underlined to draw the programmer's attention towards the error (missing closing quotation mark).
+This program will return a **compile-time error**, and even before that, the code will be underlined to draw the programmer's attention towards the error (missing closing quotation mark).
 Another beginner's frequent mistake is trying to write the **`main(…)`** method outside the class:
 ```java
 public class Example {